denet, A lightweight command-line tool for process monitoring in benchmarking and beyond: Implementation

 \subsection{eBPF support and off-CPU analysis}

-In GNU/Linux systems, \texttt{denet} offers experimental support for extended Berkeley Packet Filter (eBPF), a native Linux kernel technology to run sandboxed programs. eBPF allows safe, low-level event tracing with minimal performance overhead, as it avoids the need for expensive context switches or data transfers between kernel and user space and enables direct instrumentation of kernel functions, system calls, and network events, providing granular visibility into resource utilization \cite{gregg2019bpf,gbadamosi2024ebpf}.
+On GNU/Linux, \texttt{denet} offers experimental support for the extended Berkeley Packet Filter (eBPF), a native Linux kernel technology that runs sandboxed programs. eBPF traces events with low overhead by avoiding context switches between kernel and user space.
+It collects data from kernel functions, system calls, and network events directly, giving fine-grained visibility into CPU, memory, and I/O activity \cite{gregg2019bpf,gbadamosi2024ebpf,benson2024netedit}, and uses the well-maintained Aya crate.

-eBPF effectiveness and low overhead have led to its widespread adoption for performance monitoring in large-scale industrial systems \cite{benson2024netedit}.
-Crucially for bioinformatics, eBPF is namespace-aware, hence allowing precise and efficient profiling of containerized processes, i.e. running with Docker or apptainer.
-This enables collection of detailed performance metrics from complex and containerized workflows without altering the profiled application or the host environment.

-By using eBPF via BCC \cite{bcc}, \texttt{denet} can quantify off-CPU time, e.g., where the profiled application is spending its time waiting.
-This provides insights to optimize I/O patterns, fix lock contention, and address other non-computational bottlenecks that would otherwise remain hidden.
+eBPF is that it is namespace-aware, enabling \texttt{denet} to profile containerised processes (e.g., Docker, Apptainer), common in bioinformatics workflows, without altering the application or the host.
+From the eBPF traces \texttt{denet} can also quantify off-CPU time; that reveals where the profiled application is waiting and points to bottlenecks such as I/O and locks.